Kwts30/LSDOJ-Case-Filing-System/README.md

 ## Support

-- For questions or support, open an issue in this repository.
+- Open an issue for bugs or feature requests.
-- You can also contact me (KWTS) via GitHub or Discord if you need help setting up.
+- Ideas welcome for: PDF export, localStorage persistence, custom template upload.

 ---

 ## License

 This project is for hobby and personal use.
 You are free to use, modify, and share it — but please credit the original author (KWTS) and do not use it commercially without permission.

+---

+### Changelog (Frontend Edition)
+- Removed all backend Python/Discord code (app.py, bot_utils.py)
+- Simplified README for static deployment
+- Ensured download-only workflow